All posts by admin

 Exclusions

-• Cost of plans, permits, testing and inspections.
+• Cost of plans, permits, shop drawings, bonds, testing and inspections.

 • Any work on utilities including buried pipes.